pietergreyling/couchbase-lite-dart-cli/README.md

 # couchbase-lite-dart-cli

-Commandline interface Couchbase Lite utility built with the Dart programming language.
+Commandline interface Couchbase Lite POC (proof of concept) utility built with the Dart programming language.

-How to run the program:
+###How to run the program:

 `
 $ dart cli/bin/cli.dart db/MY_TEST_DB